fralau/mkdocs-macros-plugin/README.md

 this makes macros especially useful to make custom extensions to the syntax of markdown.

-In reality, it is possible to use the full range of facilities of [Jinja2 templates](http://jinja.pocoo.org/docs/2.10/templates/).
+It is possible to use the wide range of facilities provided by [Jinja2 templates](http://jinja.pocoo.org/docs/2.10/templates/).